symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

     such a collection, however this feature is disabled by default to avoid dumping large numbers of routes.
-You can set ``cmf_routing.dynamic.route_collection_limit`` to a value bigger than 0 to have the router return routes up to the limit, or ``null`` to disable limits and return all routes.
-Then you can for example see the dynamic routes in the ``router:debug`` command.
+You can set ``cmf_routing.dynamic.route_collection_limit`` to a value bigger than 0 to have the router return routes up to the limit or ``false`` to disable limits and return all routes.

+    With this option activated, tools like the ``router:debug`` command or the `FOSJsRoutingBundle`_ will also show the routes coming from the database.

 Handling RedirectRoutes
 -----------------------